Algebraic cycles of some Fano varieties with Hodge structure of level one: Introduction

 With this idea in mind, it is natural to ask whether studying problems concerning algebraic cycles from an étale point of view may yield new refinements, tools, or techniques that could improve our understanding.
 These results may also suggest that it is easier to characterise étale Chow groups and to decompose integral étale motives than to achieve the corresponding goals with integral Chow motives.

+Once again, we will show that Theorem \ref{thm:main thm} can be extended to a motivic setting (see \S \ref{section:Motives}).
+To do so, we will use the fact that double quartic fivefolds are examples of projective varieties with \emph{Hodge structure of level one}:

-In connection with rationality problems, one of the major breakthroughs was obtained by Clemens and Griffiths \cite{CG72}, who proved that a smooth cubic threefold is unirational but not rational, relying heavily on the Hodge structure of these varieties.
+In connection with rationality problems, one of the major breakthroughs was obtained by Clemens and Griffiths \cite{CG72}, who proved that a smooth cubic threefold is unirational but not rational, relying heavily on the Hodge structure of these varieties (cf. the recent preprint \cite{EdGFS25}, where the authors prove that a very general cubic threefold is not even stably rational).
 More precisely, for such a threefold $X\subset \mathbb{P}^4$, the Hodge decomposition of its middle cohomology, $\operatorname{H}^3(X,\C) = V\oplus \overline{V}$, splits into two conjugate spaces.
 Consequently, as in the case of algebraic curves, one can associate to $X$ an \emph{intermediate Jacobian}, which is a principally polarised abelian variety of dimension $5$ in this case.
 The proof of Clemens and Griffiths proceeds by showing that this abelian variety is not the Jacobian of a curve.
 More generally, such a decomposition of the middle cohomology gives rise to a weight-one Hodge structure, which can be associated with a principally polarised abelian variety related to homologically trivial algebraic cycles, just as for an algebraic curve $C$, where the Jacobian coincides with the Albanese variety, the latter being dual to the group $\operatorname{Pic}^\circ(C)$ of degree-zero $0$-cycles.

 On the other hand, from the perspective of $0$-cycles, an important class of algebraic varieties is given by Fano varieties (i.e.\ smooth projective varieties with ample anticanonical divisor).
 These form a concrete class of rationally connected varieties, meaning that all of their $0$-cycles are rationally equivalent, and they arise naturally in the birational classification of higher-dimensional algebraic varieties (see, for instance, \cite{Mur04} for a survey on algebraic cycles on Fano varieties).
 In regard of these considerations, in this article we focus on Fano varieties with Hodge structures of level one.